jon-harper/OmniBox/docs/support/lower_bay.md

 date: 2022-07-22
 ---

-Lower Bay Trays mount below the MCU board; parts with compatible trays are listed here.

 Lower Bay Trays may be Short or Long.
-A Long tray covers the mount points of two Short trays and must be mounted from the side-to-side in the case.
+A Long tray covers the mount points of two Short trays and must be mounted from side-to-side in the case.

-Every tray (short or long) attaches to the Core case body with four (4) M3 x 6mm screws.
-Additional fasteners are listed with each component.

 The [:material-git: `/Trays/Lower Bay`][git_lower_bay] git folder is organized with subfolders for each supported part.
 All variations based around that part are in the same folder.
-For example, the [Basic 2A LM2596](#basic-2a-lm2596) buck converter comes in the following forms:

-1. Short, single mount
-2. Short, dual mount
-3. Long, single mount with fan
-4. Long, dual mount
-5. Long, dual mount with fan
+Every tray (short or long) attaches to the Core case body with four (4) M3 x 6mm screws.
+Additional materials are listed with each part.

 <figure markdown>
   [![img][img_lower_bay]{ width="480" }][img_lower_bay]
-  <figcaption>Long trays fit as pictured on the left side or right.
-Short trays will also fit in an empty CPU bay.</figcaption>
+  <figcaption>Up to three (3) Long trays will fit in a case, or six (6) Short trays.</figcaption>
 </figure>

 <!-- Template